 Concurrent with the release of its 2023 status report on October 12, 2023, the TCFD has fulfilled its remit and disbanded.
 The FSB has asked the IFRS Foundation to take over the monitoring of the progress of companies' climate-related disclosures.
+Companies can continue to use the TCFD recommendations should they choose to do so, and some companies may still be required to use the TCFD recommendations.

-c.
-TCFD support
+1.3 TCFD support